Start a Chapter of Coding&&Community

 Growing Your Chapter

 Congrats!
 You've just run your first class.
-After advertising at the computer science club and CS1 lecture, you have a handful of passionate and capable instructors.
+After advertising at your college's computer science clubs and CS1 lecture, you have a handful of passionate and capable instructors.
 By collaborating with your college's outreach department, you found a population of students who want to learn how computers work.
 With that, you're off to the races!
 As time goes on, your chapter will probably attract more members.
 And, with more people, you may realize that your club is starting to outgrow the first class.

 What a wonderful problem to have.
 When your club grows, your ability to reach more students increases.
 There are plenty of ways to do more, in this section we will discuss some of our favorites.